miguelsolans/personal-portfolio/README.md

 1. Facebook
 1. ~~LastFM~~

-To install all dependecies, it is mandatory to run the following command inside portfolio folder containing *package.json*
+To install all dependencies, it is mandatory to run the following command inside portfolio folder containing *package.json*

 ```
 $ npm install